 I was also Co-Investigator of the AHRC Connected Communities funded project Lost Spaces (2015).
 This project was a collaboration with Dr Dai O’Brien (PI, York St Johns), Dr Nick Nourse (University of Bristol), the Deaf Studies Trust, and the British Deaf Association.
 It explored the loss of Deaf community spaces and Deaf heritage in Bristol.
 The project included a series of Deaf filmmaking and poetry workshops in Bristol, alongside a heritage community event and awareness march through Bristol city centre.
 Our project documentary was screened this summer at the Watershed in Bristol.

-I am about to embark on a project funded by an AHRC ECR Leadership Fellowship titled Reframing Vivien Leigh: Stardom, Archive and Access in collaboration with Topsham Museum, The Royal Albert Memorial Museum, The Bill Douglas Cinema Museum and curators at the Victoria & Albert Museum.
+I have recently completed a project funded by an AHRC ECR Leadership Fellowship titled Reframing Vivien Leigh: Stardom, Archive and Access in collaboration with Topsham Museum, The Royal Albert Memorial Museum, The Bill Douglas Cinema Museum and curators at the Victoria & Albert Museum.